OSS-Java-Seminar-2023/CarPazar/README.md

 ### User Profiles

 Each user needs to create a profile in order to do anything except browsing.
 CarPazar profiles consist of a username, email, phone number, profile picture, and the user's full name.
 Profiles can be created without some of these details, but limited profiles have restricted functionality.
-Limited accounts are permitted to see seller's contact information and leave reviews on the seller's profile (after a successful car purchase).
+Limited accounts are permitted to see seller's contact information and leave reviews on the seller's profile.

 In order to create a car listing, users must fully complete their profile information.